-The image artifact extends throughout the anatomical region containing the device, obscuring the view of immediately adjacent anatomical structures within approximately 20 cm of the device, as well as the entire device and its lumen, when scanned in nonclinical testing using the sequence: Fast spin echo, in a MR 3.0 Tesla System (General Electric Excite, HDx, Software G3.0-052B), with body radiofrequency coil.
+The image artifact extends throughout the anatomical region containing the device, obscuring the view of immediately adjacent anatomical structures within approximately 20 cm of the device, as well as the entire device and its lumen, when scanned in non-clinical testing using the sequence: Fast spin echo in a 3.0 Tesla, Excite, GE Electric Healthcare, with G3.0-052B software, MR system with body radiofrequency coil.

 For all scanners, the image artifact dissipates as the distance from the device to the area of interest increases.
-MR scans of the head and neck and lower extremities may be obtained without image artifact.
-Image artifact may be present in scans of the abdominal region and upper extremities, depending on distance from the device to the area of interest.
+MR scans of the lower extremities may be obtained without image artifact.
+Image artifact may be present in scans of the abdominal, upper extremity, and head and neck region, depending on distance from the device to the area of interest.